 3. Test your website to see what converts

-The premise of CRO is very simple: sometimes the smallest things on your website can result in the biggest changes.
-For example, sometimes moving a “contact us” button from the bottom of a page to the top can result in a lot more conversions.
+The premise of CRO is very simple.
+It allows you to test changes to your website to see which updates lead to increased conversions, such as requests for quotes or phone calls.
+For example, sometimes moving a “contact us” button from the bottom of a page to the top can result in many more conversions.
 However, you don’t want to implement this permanently and risk losing all your leads for the month if it turns out that your hunch or gut feeling on something is wrong.
-So CRO allows you to test something safely.
+CRO allows you to test these ideas safely.

 With CRO, you can run A/B tests to show one group of website visitors the original or “A” version of a page, and another group a new or “B” version.
 Whichever version results in higher conversions can be implemented permanently.
-This allows for safer experimentation, since a huge drop in conversions in the “B” version can result in an immediate removal of the test… but a huge jump can result in immediate implementation, and hopefully more profit for you!
+This allows for safer experimentation since a significant drop in conversions in the “B” version can result in an immediate removal of the test.
+However, a considerable jump can result in immediate implementation and more profit for you!

 Attract more leads